🇯🇵 日本語 | 🇺🇸 English

 Troubleshooting Checklist

-When you hit an error, go through this checklist from top to bottom.
+When you hit an error, walk through this checklist from top to bottom.

 If you see a Segmentation Fault